 Greenwich Park Playground – Fun and Interactive

 Great for: Toddlers enjoying sand and water play areas.

-Surrounded by several supercool kids friendly activities, Greenwich Park Playground is a great place to chill out.
+Surrounded by several supercool kids-friendly activities, Greenwich Park Playground is a great place to chill out.
 Make sure to bring change for the kids to take full advantage of the water and play area, great for younger kids during the summer months.
+Read more.

-Holland Park Playground – perfect for days out with kids in West London
+Holland Park Playground – A West London Gem

 Kensington, West London

 Holland Park Playground is designed sustainably with natural materials using wood, rope and metal.
 Placed beautifully in the terrain, this is an excellent park for younger and older children who like to challenge themselves.
 Read more.

 Crystal Palace Dinosaurs – Explore the Jurassic times

 The vintage dinosaur statues in Crystal Palace Park might not be 100% accurate, but they are just as fascinating for kids.
 And as a bonus, there’s an accessible dinosaur-themed free playground close by.
 Crystal Palace is definitely one of the best free places to take kids into roaring beasts from Jurassic times!
 Read more.